joao-mbn/jobhunt/README.md

 ### Resume Configuration

 Create a file `data/my-resume.json` with your current resume information.
-There is no set structure.
+There is no set structure, only that it's expected to fit `Record<string, unknown>`.
 This information is fed into the AI for generating insights and prefills.

 ### Google Cloud Setup